10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 ```
 <?php
 /**
- * Hide Post Meta from Custom Fields Meta Box.
+ * Protect non-public meta keys
  *
- * We tap into the is_protected_meta filter to flag our post meta keys as private,
+ * Flag some post meta keys as private so they're not exposed to the public
- * this way the meta will not display in the Custom Fields post meta box as editable.
+ * via the Custom Fields meta box or the JSON REST API.
- * This is a cleaner approach than prefixing our meta keys with an underscore.
  *
  * @internal                             Called via is_protected_meta filter.
  * @param    bool    $protected          Whether the key is protected.
 Default is false.